Lorrust/Lorrust/README.md

 ### Hello, I'm Lorrust! 👋

-- 🌱 I’m currently learning HTML, CSS and Javascript
-- 🌠 I’m planning to study C#
-- 📃 I enjoy making side projects
+- 🌱 I'm a software engineering student
+- 🐍 Currently learning Python
+- 💻 Planning to land a job in the software industry
+- 🎮game Interested in game development
 - 😄 Pronouns: he/him